gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

 User Role Permission Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 FEATURE ACCESS
-  Controls Tenant and User access level for sections and features in |morpheus|.
+  Controls Tenant and User access level for sections and features in morpheus.
 GROUP ACCESS
   Controls User access level for Groups.
 (Groups are not Multi-Tenant.)
 CLOUD ACCESS